nitrictech/docs/docs/comparison/gcp-deployment-manager.md

 ## IAM Policy

 Google Cloud Deployment Manager templates have property keys for defining or assigning roles.
-A This puts the responsibility on the developer to make sure the policies defined in the file are following best practices.
+This puts the responsibility on the developer to make sure the policies defined in the file are following best practices.

 On the other hand, Nitric handles the implementation of least-privilege policies for you.
 All that is needed is to specify how you want to use a resource, and the function will be assigned the relevant policy.